ignacio-ibanez/Ml_azure_project1/README.md

 experiment using AutoML.

 ## Scikit-learn Pipeline
+The data used for the pipeline is a Bank Marketing dataset used to obtain a classification model.
+The data contains several features, some are numerical, and some are categorical.
+The last ones are encoded before the training starts.

 The pipeline defined in this experiment consists in a training script built using Scikit-learn.
 In this script, data is read and cleaned first.
 Afterwards, a Logistic Regression algorithm is applied to part of the data (training set) with the hyperparameters passed to the script through arguments.
 After the training is completed and the model is evaluated, the